Saihu: A Common Interface of Worst-Case Delay Analysis Tools for Time-Sensitive Networks: Software Description

-Second, the servers of the network can be defined as either a \texttt{station} or a \texttt{switch}, as shown in Listing~\ref{lst: xml server}.
-Although they are very different physically, in our tools they both mean data processing units or possible sources/sinks of a data flow.
+Second, a server can be either a \texttt{station} or a \texttt{switch} representing a physical node.
+Although they are physically different, they both serve as service-providing devices in our tools as mentioned in Sec.~\ref{sec: system model}, or sources/sinks of a data flow.
+The service parameters \texttt{service-latency} and \texttt{service-rate} define a default service curve for all the output ports on this device.

-Both a station and a switch represent a physical node.
-The name of each node will be used to define flow paths and links.
-The \texttt{service-latency} and \texttt{service-rate} define a rate-latency service curve.
-The service parameters defined at this level serve as default values for all the links attached as outputs of this node.

-Third, one must connect physical nodes with \texttt{link}s, as shown in Listing \ref{lst: xml link}.
-Saihu considers output ports as processing units, so the physical link \texttt{from} a physical node \texttt{to} another node has to be defined, along with the input/output ports used by the link.
-For example, the link \texttt{lk:s0-s1} connects from the output port \texttt{o0} of switch \texttt{s0} to the input port \texttt{i0} of switch \texttt{s1}.
+Third, a \texttt{link} connects two devices.
+Saihu tools consider output ports as processing units, so the physical link must be defined \texttt{from} a physical node \texttt{to} another node with the input and output ports used by the link.
+Namely, it goes from an output port of one server to an input port of another server.
+Since a link directly attaches to an output port, users can define service via a link.

-If the service of an output port needs to be considered in an analysis, one must define the service curve at the link that is directly attached to the output port.
 The \texttt{transmission-capacity} of the link can also be specified to consider line shaping.
-If no values are defined, the system tries to apply the default values defined at the upper levels, i.e. \texttt{switch/station} and \texttt{network}.
-Furthermore, if no values are found across all levels, the link is considered a dummy one and the output port attached to it will not be considered.
+Without defined values, the system will apply the default values defined at the upper levels (\texttt{switch/station} or \texttt{network}).

-Finally, one must define \texttt{flow}s for the network as shown in Listing \ref{lst: xml flow}.
-Each flow is defined by a \texttt{flow} element.
-The paths of a flow are defined by \texttt{target} elements, where each node it traverses is listed as \texttt{path} elements with its \texttt{node} attribute indicating the name of the physical node.
-In this format, multicast of a flow is possible by defining multiple \texttt{target} elements within the same flow.
+Finally, a \texttt{flow} element defines a flow.
+Flow paths are surrounded by \texttt{target} elements, where each node it traverses is listed as a \texttt{path} element with its \texttt{node} attribute indicating the name of the physical node.
+In this format, a multicast flow is possible and is obtained by defining multiple \texttt{target} elements within the same flow.
+A token-bucket curve at the \texttt{source} is defined by \texttt{arrival-curve}, \texttt{lb-burst}, and \texttt{lb-rate} keywords.
+Packetization is considered with maximum and minimum packet sizes.
+Saihu analyzes all the output ports in the order of the flow path.

-A flow element must have \texttt{name} and the arrival curve specified as its attributes.
-The keywords \texttt{arrival-curve}, \texttt{lb-burst} and \texttt{lb-rate} define a leaky-bucket curve at the source of the flow.
-Other parameters like the \texttt{maximum-packet-size} and \texttt{minimum-packet-size} can be also defined to consider packetization.
-Furthermore, as the definition represents a physical network, each flow must have a data \texttt{source} that is an actual physical node.
-All the output ports involved in its path, including the output port of the source, will be analyzed by Saihu.